top of page

 • Developmental or neurological factors

-A comprehensive pediatric myofunctional therapy assessment in Alberta helps identify your child’s specific contributing factors.
+A comprehensive pediatric myofunctional therapy assessment helps identify your child’s specific contributing factors.

 • Tongue posture retraining